Academic Support Services

 The Language Resource Center

-The Language Resource Center (LRC) is a social space where students are invited to work individually or in groups as well as to relax or interact with each other.
-The LRC provides audiovisual technology and print resources to support students in the following languages: Arabic, Chinese, French, German, Hebrew, Latin, Spanish, and Russian.
-The LRC holds a collection of reference materials such as dictionaries, grammar, vocabulary and conversation books, audio-visual resources, software for course-specific assignments and additional review, and table games.
-Multimedia computer workstations and two private booths are set up for language practice, voice recording, and film viewing, and cable and satellite programming are available in several languages.
+The Language Resource Center (LRC) is a social space where students are invited to work individually or in groups, relax, or interact with each other.
+The LRC provides resources to support students and enhance their foreign language experience in the 8 languages formally taught at New College (Chinese, French, German, Greek, Hebrew, Latin, Russian, and Spanish) as well as self-instructional materials for an additional 8 languages (Arabic, Dutch, Haitian Creole, Italian, Japanese, Portuguese, Tibetan, and Turkish).
+The LRC holds a collection of reference materials such as dictionaries, grammar, vocabulary, and conversation books, audio-visual resources, software for course-specific assignments and additional review, and table games.
+Several multimedia computer workstations and two private booths are set up for language practice, voice recording, and film viewing.

 The Quantitative Resource Center (QRC) is dedicated to aiding the New College community in working with quantitative matters.
 The QRC provides individual and small -group peer tutoring for students needing assistance with various quantitative methods (e.g. basic mathematics and statistics, SAS, SPSS, Excel, and other applications).
 The QRC is a solution-oriented organization.
 Through consultations, we seek to solve the particular quantitative problem posed to us.